-Buying land and building a home gives you much more flexibility and freedom than purchasing an existing property.
-But, the process is a LOT more complicated, so it's important to start working with an experienced real estate agent as early as possible.
+Buying land and building a house gives you much more flexibility than purchasing an existing property.
+However, the process is also more complicated, so knowing what you're getting into is important.

-Most home buying websites let you search for building lots, but you should also check out listing services that specialize in vacant land.
+Most home-buying websites let you search for building lots, but you should also check out listing services specializing in vacant land.
 Some of our top picks include:

-It’s also a good idea to work with a local real estate agent, who can send you automatic alerts as soon as the right property hits the multiple listing service (MLS).
+It’s also a good idea to work with a local real estate agent, who can send you automatic alerts when the right property hits the multiple listing service (MLS).
+Seek real estate agents specializing in new home construction and land deals.

 Why leave extra money on the table?
 Clever can connect you with one of the top real estate agents in your area, plus put cash back in your pocket.